Kids Blossom OT (Standard)

 Would My Child Benefit From OT?

-• Frequent emotional outbursts or meltdowns
+• Frequent meltdowns or emotional outbursts

 • Impulsive behaviour

-• Difficulties with handwriting or reading
+• Difficulties with handwriting, reading, or other classroom tasks

-• Anxious about attending school
+• Feeling anxious about attending school

-• Difficulties making friends
+• Difficulty making or keeping friends

-• Does not understand personal space
+• Struggles with understanding personal space

 Toddlers legs standing in sand at the beach